SteveValanch/python-datascience-summerproj/PLANME.md

   5a.
 (Zheng) programming and statistical models are just tools.
 Methods can be flexibly changed to predict other
       price changes, or even flu trend and box office (done by others).

+THE DATABASE:
+This framework is intended to work with the shortlist of influential twitter accounts provided to us by our friends at the hedge fund.
+I model treating these tweets differently from those sent by people not on our list. the rest of the tweets we can consider as "responses" by the vast majority of individuals we assume are influenced, but do not do any influencing themselves.

+please comment/correct!

+  table 1: (Influencer tweets): (userID, coin, timestamp, pos/neg, ID)
+  PK: ID
+  FK: userID referencing table 2 userID, coin referencing table 3 abbreviation)

+  table 2: (Influencers): (username, userID(@Example))
+  PK: userID

+  table 3: (currency): (name, abbreviation, applicable hashtag)
+  PK: hashtag

+  table 4: (reception): (likes, retweets, replies, ID)
+  PK: ID
+  FK: ID referencing table 2 userID

+  NOTE: for table 4, we need to decide on a reasonable time horizon to recheck on a tweet.
+  ~90% of these (likes, etc) happen within the first hour, but an hour is too long. we could even consider a couple of checks at specific intervals, and compare against the individual's predicted counts of (likes, retweets, replies). we can say that a person has been "influenced" particularly strongly if they like, retweet, or reply. this information could reveal feedback between currency performance, and how influential a tweet is. this will be simple once we get a list of accounts with the most network influence.
+  NOTE: for modeling the tweets of the whole network, the "non-influencers", clearly there is no need to store anything about them in a database... we could find unknown influencers later on, but for now, we just want to see frequency numbers. unknown influencers could be identified any one of a dozen different ways.